-ST1, ST2: These 2 jumpers must be installed on the last COHX board of the server (i.e. on COHX #1, 2 or 3 if there are respectively 1, 2 or 3 COHX board installed in the server) ST3 (SPARE): " parking " for jumpers for ST1 and ST2 when these are not used ST4 (only on COHX with genlock) : It must be set to HiZ (or not installed).
-Note that the Genlock Loop connector on the back panel of the XT[2]+ server must always be terminated with a 75 Ohm load if it is not used.
-ST5: It defines the position of the board inside the server.
-It must be set to " 1 " for a COHX with genlock, and to " 2 " or " 3 " for a COHX board without genlock, depending on its position in the server.
+ST1, ST2 These 2 jumpers $\underline{\text{must}}$ be installed on the last COHX board of the server (i.e. on COHX #1 or 2 if there are respectively 1 or 2 COHX board installed in the server).
+ST3 (SPARE) " parking " for jumpers for ST1 and ST2 when these are not used.
+ST4 (only on COHX with genlock) It must be set to HiZ (or not installed).
+Note that the Genlock Loop connector on the back panel of the XS server must always be terminated with a 75 Ohm load if it is not used.
+ST5 It defines the position of the board inside the server.
+It must be set to " 1 " for a COHX with genlock, and to " 2 " for a COHX board without genlock, depending on its position in the server.